 - Timothy Junkin, Midshore Riverkeeper Conservancy, Easton, Maryland: Tawes Adult Award Winner – In less than eight years, the Midshore Riverkeeper Conservancy, conceived by Timothy Junkin, has grown to a team of advocates working at every level to reduce pollution entering local waterways, and restore and protect the rivers of the Eastern Shore’s Midshore region.
 Under Tim’s leadership, Conservancy staff, numerous experts, community members, and volunteers are aggressively restoring and preserving rivers.

 - Meredith Andrasik, Maryland Military Department, Environmental Office: Coulter Award Winner – In addition to her assigned duties, Meredith Andrasik takes on the work of deployed staff members.
-She has coordinated the repair, replacement and reporting of all Maryland National Guard above-ground and underground storage tanks.
 She also has implemented a closed loop used oil recycling program at Maryland National Guard facilities statewide.

 Environmental News Links

 Trivia Question of the Week

 If bees and other pollinators were to charge us for pollinating our crops, how much would the bill come to, per year?